xiuqiao/KoalaAdDemoApp/README_EN.md

 ### Obfuscation
 For SDK, you don't need to do any obfuscation, and you just need to keep the entire jar package through -libraryjars.

-If use video ads, you need to:
+If use video ads, you need to
 ```java
 -keep public class com.kika.pluto.ad.KoalaVideoAdView {*;}
 -keep public class com.kika.pluto.ad.KoalaVideoAdView$* {*;}
 ```

-If use Admob's ads, you need to:
+If use Admob's ads, you need to
 ```java
 -keep public class com.google.android.gms.ads.** {
 public *;